Title

 Case Summary (G.R.
 No. 8722)

-The Court of First Instance convicted the defendant under article 223 of the Penal Code and sentenced him to three years, six months and twenty-one days of prision correccional and a fine of 625 pesetas, with accessory penalties.
-The defendant appealed, asserting that the facts did not sustain guilt under article 223 and that, if any offense was committed, it was the lesser misdemeanor under paragraph 1 of article 571.
+The Court of First Instance convicted the defendant of the offense defined in Article 223 of the Penal Code.
+The lower court sentenced him to three years six months and twenty-one days of prision correccional, and imposed a fine of 625 pesetas together with accessory penalties provided by law.

 Application of Law to the Facts